J Cancer 2017; 8(5):903-912. doi:10.7150/jca.17961

 Analysis of nuclear localization signal conservation and construction of phylogenetic trees

-Protein BLAST was used to obtain identity percentage of the full length EGFR protein and NLS sequence in the randomly selected species.
+Protein BLAST was used to obtain identity percentage of the full-length EGFR protein and NLS sequence in the randomly selected species.
 A cladogram was used to estimate overall organisms' relatedness and conservation of NLS in different species (25).
-All animals which have discovered EGFR sequences were used for further construction of phylogenetic trees with tools and protein sequences of EGFR taken from database as described in supplementary figure legend.
+EGFR sequences of all animals for which EGFR sequences were discovered were used for further construction of phylogenetic trees with tools as described in supplementary figure legend.

 EGFR is highly conserved among species closely related to human

-The presence and evolutionary relationships of EGFR among various species was studied.
-The hypothesis is that the possession of high identity in EGFR protein will indicate that species are closely related to each other during EGFR evolution.
+The presence and evolutionary relationships of EGFR among various species were studied.
+The hypothesis states that the possession of high identity in EGFR protein will indicate that species are closely related to each other during EGFR evolution.
 To test this, we analyzed 11 randomly selected species using BLAST database.
-We found the percentage identity in the full length EGFR in relative to human EGFR sequence (Fig.1A).
+We found the percentage identity in the full-length EGFR relative to human EGFR sequence (Fig.1A).
 Our analyses showed that EGFR is conserved throughout various species.
-For example, Pygmy chimpanzee, Horse, Dog, Norway rat and House mouse of EGFR sequence are 100% identity with human EGFR (Fig. 1A).
+For example, Pygmy chimpanzee, Horse, Dog, Norway rat and House mouse of EGFR sequence possess 100% identity with human EGFR (Fig. 1A).
 Thus, EGFR is conserved in mammalian species closely related to human.